nix-community/home-manager/README.md

 Note, because the `HM_PATH` variable above points to the live Home Manager repository you will automatically get updates whenever you build a new generation.
-If you dislike automatic updates then perform a Git clone of the desired branch and set `programs.home-manager.path` to the absolute path of your clone.
+If you dislike automatic updates then perform a Git clone of the desired branch and instead do the above steps with `HM_PATH` set to the _absolute path_ of your clone.

 Usage
 -----